nodejs/TSC/WORKING_GROUPS.md

 The list of responsibilities should be specific.
 Once established, these responsibilities are no longer governed by the TSC and therefore should not be broad or subjective.
-The only recourse the TSC has over the working group is to revoke the entire charter and take on the work previously done by the working group themselves.
+The only recourse the TSC has over the working group is to revoke the entire charter.

-If the responsibilities described in the charter are currently undertaken by another WG then the charter will additionally have to be ratified by that WG.
+If the responsibilities described in the charter are currently undertaken by another working group then the charter will additionally have to be ratified by that working group.

-You can submit the WG charter for ratification by sending a Pull Request to this document, which adds it to the list of current Working Groups.
-Once ratified the list of members should be maintained in the Working Group's README.
+You can submit the working group charter for ratification by sending a pull request to this document to add the charter it to the list of current Working Groups.
+Once ratified, the list of members should be maintained in the Working Group's README.

 ## Bootstrap Governance

-Once the TSC ratifies a charter the WG inherits the following documentation for governance, contribution, conduct and an MIT LICENSE.
-The WG is free to change these documents through their own governance process, hence the term "bootstrap."
+Once the TSC ratifies a charter, the working group inherits the following documentation for governance, contribution, conduct and an MIT LICENSE.
+The working group is free to change these documents through their own governance process, hence the term "bootstrap."

 ```markdown